 When trying to have a baby via a fertility treatment, sex can sometimes becomes mechanical rather than an act of pleasure.
 In this situation, it’s hard for couples to maintain a healthy sex life.
-Intercourse can become strictly organised, and depending on the fertility treatment, the couple may even be asked to have sex at a certain time of the cycle in order to increase their chances of becoming pregnant.
+Intercourse can become strictly organised, and depending on the fertility treatment, the couple may even be asked to have sex at a precise moment of the cycle in order to increase their chances of becoming pregnant.

 These rigorous schedules and rules can have a negative effect on a couple’s love life.
 Additionally, when trying to conceive become an obsession, sex turns into a means to an end, rather than a source of pleasure.
 Sensuality and spontaneity, as well as sexual desire, can easily be forgotten or deemed less important.

 Sometimes, the attempt to conceive can last for several years.
 This begs the question: how to maintain sexual harmony within the couple during this time?

 Why is sexual desire lower during fertility treatment?

 The lack of sex drive is common during fertility treatments, and especially during IVF.
 Both heterosexual and homosexual couples are affected.
 However, this issue doesn’t concern everyone.
 Indeed, many couples experience no change whatsoever in their level of sexual desire.

 Nonetheless, trying to have a baby for two, three, four or more years, and being forced to deal with several failed attempts, can be really hard on morale.
 Sexual desire is directly impacted by these negative feelings.